rg666/url-shortener-chalice/README.md

 # url-shortener
- URL shortener using AWS Chalice
+ A simple URL shortener app using AWS Chalice.